 Use this screen to modify the settings for an existing VLAN.
-You can add/delete port members for a VLAN from any unit in the stack.
-(Note that VLAN 1 is fixed as an untagged VLAN containing all ports in the stack, and cannot be modified via this screen.)
+You can add/delete port members for a VLAN, disable or enable VLAN tagging for any port, or prevent a port from being automatically added to a VLAN via the GVRP protocol.
+(Note that VLAN 1 is fixed as an untagged VLAN containing all ports on the switch, and cannot be modified via this screen.)

-VLAN: 1
+VLAN: 1 🔽

-Parameter Description

-VLAN The ID for the VLAN currently displayed.

-Range: 1-2048

-Name A user-specified symbolic name for this VLAN.

-String length: 8 alphanumeric characters

-Status Enables/disables the specified VLAN.
+Parameter Description VLAN The ID for the VLAN currently displayed.
+Range: 1-2048 Name A user-specified symbolic name for this VLAN.
+String length: 8 alphanumeric characters Status Enables/disables the specified VLAN.